Plagiatus/datapacks/multiplayer_sleep/description.md

 ### Contact

 If you have any questions, concerns, praise or found a bug, you can contact me directly at [contact@plagiatus.net](mailto:contact@plagiatus.net) or use my [contact form](http://plagiatus.net/#contact).

+### Changelog

+#### 2.0.2

+made the pack more reliable on laggier servers.
+Prevented a double night skip from happening.

+#### 2.0.1

+fixed a small bug that would sometimes cause the toast notifications not to show up as well as not skip the night in specific circumstances.

+#### 2.0

+updated to mc 1.13